njcuk9999/jwst-mtl/AMI/AMI_SIM_MTL/README.md

     cd jwst-mtl/AMI/AMI_SIM_MTL

-Once in this directory you should see a `requirements.txt` file.
+Once in this directory you should see a `setup.cfg` file.

 Check that you have pip and are in the correct conda environment (if using conda) using the following command: